Jade Mountain Club and the Celestial Terrace overlooking St. Lucia’s Piton World Heritage site.

 Ever since architect owner Nick Troubetzkoy expanded on his philosophy of building in unison with nature, his creation of Jade Mountain has drawn rave reviews from romance seekers with a taste for the good life.
 With four themed culinary events each year, the luxury resort is also an alluring choice for food-focused travelers looking to taste the sultry flavors of Caribbean cuisine.

 At the airport, the first local I meet is limo driver Thomas.
 Within 20 minutes of my arrival, we’re on the road to Jade Mountain, a stunning property perched high on Morne Chastanet overlooking St. Lucia’s Piton World Heritage site.

 Thomas warns me, “we will be driving for about 40 minutes on a winding road, then 15 minutes on a bumpy one.”
 It’s a right of passage that I’m looking forward to.
 The scenery is mesmerizing.
-Around each turn, a lush new panorama reveals itself.
+Around each turn, a lush new panorama reveals itself, just begging to be photographed.
 I find myself counting the grazing goats we pass along the way.
 “Are the goats raised for their milk?”
 I ask.
 “No, for meat,” he replies.

 Another bend in the road exposes a hand-painted sign: Easter Dance, Dinner, and Cock Fight.
 I opt for a less controversial subject.
 “What’s your favorite meal?”, and Thomas answers without hesitation, “Yams, rice with pigeon peas, and some chicken.”